peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

 The build is setup in such a way that bnd projects are automatically included in the build; no editing of Gradle build scripts is needed.

+# <a name="License"/>License

+This document is licensed under the GNU Free Documentation License, Version 1.3, 3 November 2008

 # <a name="History"/>History

+The build is set up by the "Bndtools Gradle Plugin by Pelagic" Eclipse plugin.

-The bndtools Gradle plugin was originally delivered with bndtools 2.3.0 but has since been replaced with a different implemention in bndtools.
+This plugin was originally developed for - and delivered with bndtools 2.3.0 but has since been replaced with a different implemention in bndtools.

 The plugin was thereon forked and now lives on through the support of [Pelagic](http://www.pelagic.nl).

-The project is fully Open Source and can be found at [GitHub](https://github.com/fhuberts/bndtoolsPlugins).
+The project is fully Open Source, licensed under the LGPL, and can be found at [GitHub](https://github.com/fhuberts/bndtoolsPlugins).

 Contributions are welcome!